-- 4.2.1 The Medical Director will be the Responsible Officer for the Trust. - 4.2.2 To provide quality assurance of the appraisal and revalidation process and its Outcomes, in line with NHS England's Framework for Quality Assurance. - 4.2.3 To ensure that a robust appraisal and revalidation system is in place. - 4.2.4 To provide assurance to the Trust Board that the GMC and the Royal College Standards have been met. - 4.2.5 To make recommendations to the GMC regarding revalidation of individual doctors. - 4.2.6 To establish and implement procedures to investigate concern about a medical practitioner's fitness to practice raised by patients or staff of the designated body or arising from other source. - 4.2.7 Where appropriate, to refer concerns about the medical practitioner to the GMC. - 4.2.8 Where a medical practitioner is subject to conditions imposed by or undertakings agreed with GMC, to monitor compliance with those conditions or undertakings. - 4.2.9 To ensure that clinical governance systems and processes are functioning effectively. - 4.2.10 To facilitate and support access to the CPD needs of the doctors. - 4.2.11 To ensure that a system is in place for the doctors to complete their 360 degree feedback assessment. - 4.2.12 To ensure that Trust systems are in place so that the Doctor can obtain statistical data and other relevant information needed for his/her annual appraisal. - 4.2.13 Where a conflict of interest or appearance of bias exists between the RO and one of the doctors, a 2nd RO must be arranged as per agreed protocol for the Trust. - 4.2.14The Responsible Officer will assign an appraiser to undertake a doctor's appraisal whereby individuals either have failed to engage in the process or / are unable to secure an appraiser in a timely manner.
-The rationale for this decision will be discussed with the doctor prior to their next appraisal cycle. - 4.2.15If the Responsible officer wishes to assign an appraiser under circumstances other than mentioned in 5.2.14, a choice of 3 appraisers will be offered to the doctor.
+- 4.2.1 The Medical Director will be the Responsible Officer for the Trust. - 4.2.2 To provide quality assurance of the appraisal and revalidation process and its Outcomes, in line with NHS England's Framework for Quality Assurance. - 4.2.3 To ensure that a robust appraisal and revalidation system is in place. - 4.2.4 To provide assurance to the Trust Board that the GMC and the Royal College Standards have been met. - 4.2.5 To make recommendations to the GMC regarding revalidation of individual doctors. - 4.2.6 To establish and implement procedures to investigate concern about a medical practitioner's fitness to practice raised by patients or staff of the designated body or arising from other source. - 4.2.7 Where appropriate, to refer concerns about the medical practitioner to the GMC. - 4.2.8 Where a medical practitioner is subject to conditions imposed by or undertakings agreed with GMC, to monitor compliance with those conditions or undertakings. - 4.2.9 To ensure that clinical governance systems and processes are functioning effectively. - 4.2.10 To facilitate and support access to the CPD needs of the doctors. - 4.2.11 To ensure that a system is in place for the doctors to complete their MSF assessment. - 4.2.12 To ensure that Trust systems are in place so that the Doctor can obtain statistical data and other relevant information needed for his/her annual appraisal. - 4.2.13 Where a conflict of interest or appearance of bias exists between the RO and one of the doctors, a 2nd RO must be arranged as per agreed protocol for the Trust. - 4.2.14The Responsible Officer will assign an appraiser to undertake a doctor's appraisal whereby individuals either have failed to engage in the process or / are unable to secure an appraiser in a timely manner.
+The rationale for this decision will be discussed with the doctor prior to their next appraisal cycle. - 4.2.15If the Responsible officer wishes to assign an appraiser under circumstances other than mentioned in 5.2.14, a choice of 3 appraisers will be offered to the doctor. - 4.2.16 In exceptional circumstances the RO can require the doctor to complete an MSF earlier than scheduled.